Efficient Video Transformers with Spatial-Temporal Token Selection: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset and backbone.} We mainly use MViT-B16~\cite{fan2021multiscale}, a state-of-the-art video transformer, as the base model and evaluate \system on Kinetics-400~\cite{kay2017kinetics} to verify the effectiveness of \system.
-In particular, Kinetics-400~\cite{kay2017kinetics} consists of ~240k training videos and 20k validation videos belonging to 400 human action categories.
-MViT~\cite{fan2021multiscale} extracts multiscale features with a multi-stage design, which progressively expands the channel dimension while reducing the spatial resolution.
+\paragraph{\bf Dataset and backbone.} We mainly use MViT-B16~\cite{fan2021multiscale}, a state-of-the-art video transformer, as the base model and evaluate the effectiveness of \system on Kinetics-400~\cite{kay2017kinetics}.
+To demonstrate that our approach is generic for different transformer architectures and datasets, we also experiment with the Video Swin Transformer~\cite{liu2021video} on both Kinetics-400 and Something-Something-V2 (SSV2)~\cite{goyal2017something}.
+Specifically, Kinetics-400 consists of ~240k training videos and 20k validation videos belonging to 400 action categories.
+SSV2 is a temporally-sensitive dataset, containing 220,847 videos covering 174 action classes.

-We represent different variants of \system by B-$\text{T}^{L}_{R}$-$\text{S}^{L}_{R}$, where B indicates the backbone network, $\text{T}$ and $\text{S}$ represent the token selection is performed along the temporal or spatial dimension, $L$ and $R$ denote the position where the token selection networks are inserted and the corresponding ratios of selected tokens.
-For example, MViT-$\text{T}^0_{0.4}$-$\text{S}^4_{0.6}$ indicates performing temporal token selection before the 0-th block with a ratio of $0.4$, and spatial token selection before the 4-th block with a ratio of $0.6$ using the MViT model.
+We represent different variants of \system by B-$\text{T}^{L}_{R}$-$\text{S}^{L}_{R}$, where B indicates the backbone network, $\text{T}$ and $\text{S}$ represent the token selection performed along the temporal and spatial dimension, respectively. $L$ and $R$ denote the position where the token selection modules are inserted and the corresponding ratios of selected tokens.
+For example, MViT-B16-$\text{T}^0_{0.4}$-$\text{S}^4_{0.6}$ indicates performing temporal token selection before the 0th self-attention block with a selection ratio of $0.4$, and spatial token selection before the 4th block with a ratio of $0.6$, using MViT-B16 as the base model.

-\textbf{Evaluation metrics.} To measure the performance, we report the top-1 classification accuracy (\%) on the validation set.
-We measure the computational cost with GFLOPS (giga floating-point operations), which is a hardware-independent metric.
+\paragraph{\bf Evaluation metrics.} To measure the classification performance, we report the top-1 accuracy on the validation set.
+We measure the computational cost with FLOPs (floating-point operations), which is a hardware-independent metric.

+\paragraph{\bf Implementation details.} In our experiments, we finetune the pre-trained video transformers with our STTS modules.
+Parameters in the STTS modules are randomly initialized.
+We set $\sigma$ in Eqn.~\ref{eq:sigma} to 0.1.
+The learning rate of the backbone layers is set to be 0.01$\times$ of the one in the STTS modules.